-- Submit the completed agreement form to the Recreation Undergraduate Office to obtain a permission number or course override to enroll in the course.
+- Submit the completed agreement form to the Recreation Undergraduate Office to obtain a course override to enroll in the course

 Any students interested in completing a REC 475 directed study should take the agreement form with them to the preliminary meeting with their supervisor.